aungsias/Eigen/NNBasedPortfolioOptimization/README.md

     <img src="workflow/img/softmax_func.png" alt="Softmax Function" width="25%" height="25%">
 </p>

 Where $K$ is the number of classes (or assets in the context of portfolio allocation).
-The output is a probability distribution over K classes, meaning the sum of the outputs is exactly 1.
+The output is a probability distribution over $K$ classes, meaning the sum of the outputs is exactly 1.
 This is suitable for non-leveraged portfolio allocations where the sum of asset allocations must equal the total investment.

 The Softmax function ensures that an increase in the allocation of one asset leads to a corresponding decrease in the allocation of at least one other asset.
 This is coherent with the non-leveraged scenario, where any increase in one asset's allocation must be offset by reducing others to maintain the total investment constant.